databrary/design/overview.md

 There are specific groupings and relationships that are of primary importance and will be represented by individual pages on the site.

-### Study
+### Volume

-The central organizational unit for the site is the concept of a *study*, or project, or experimental protocol, representing concurrently an research paradigm and a set of data objects collected under this paradigm.
+The central organizational unit for the site is the concept of a *volume*, or study, project, or experimental protocol, representing concurrently an research paradigm and a set of data objects collected under this paradigm.
 In particular, this is likely to be the first object the user enters in the system, either when preparing to upload a set of data to Databrary or when starting a new project in Labnanny.

-While not all objects associated with a study will have the same sharing or read permissions, they will all have the same write permissions.
+While not all objects associated with a volume will have the same sharing or read permissions, they will all have the same write permissions.
 Studies will be comprised of the following components / metadata:

 * One or more designated *principal owners*, likely a PI users, who have long-term stewardship of the data
-* Zero or more study *members*, who must be affiliated with and maintained by the principal owner, and will usually be the students, grads and post grads who collected the data and have full access to create and modify everything associated with the study
+* Zero or more volume *members*, who must be affiliated with and maintained by the principal owner, and will usually be the students, grads and post grads who collected the data and have full access to create and modify everything associated with the volume
 * An owner-specified sharing level, one of: owners only, lab only (all descendants of owners), all databrary users, public; along with a set of additional users that have access
 * An owner-specified metadata identification data for non-identifiable data: de-identified (still mappable to identified data somewhere, even if not on datarbrary) or anonymized (no way to connect to identified data at all, not subject to HS rules)
 * A collection status: ongoing, exempt (completed/shelved)
 * Title, abstract-level description text, creation date
-* A schema for what information and data will be collected for each slot in the study, which may be determined explicitly through user interrogation or, preferably, implicitly derived from the materials or built as slots are added
+* A schema for what information and data will be collected for each slot in the volume, which may be determined explicitly through user interrogation or, preferably, implicitly derived from the materials or built as slots are added
 * A heterogeneous collection of *materials* describing the research procedures, usually created before data collection starts
-* Zero or many *articles* that represent the scholarly output from data contained within this study.
+* Zero or many *articles* that represent the scholarly output from data contained within this volume.
 * Zero or many *slots* represented the collected data
-* Zero or more other studies that provide data to this study, e.g., for meta-analyses, longitudinal studies, or other more complex experiments involving multiple protocols
+* Zero or more other studies that provide data to this volume, e.g., for meta-analyses, longitudinal studies, or other more complex experiments involving multiple protocols

-Note that study permissions assigned to members are in addition to (ORed with) permissions granted by parents.
+Note that volume permissions assigned to members are in addition to (ORed with) permissions granted by parents.

 Collecting example materials from a broad set of labs will inform how studies and slots should be structured, but are expected to include: